-As a new year unfolds, the trends in employee rewards and recognitions that are going to rule the year become the talk of the HR world.
-With the change in the profiles, preferences, and priorities of the employees, the employers are also required to adapt the reward and recognition strategies for appreciating the quality work done by the employees.
+As the year starts, trends in employee rewards and recognitions in 2020 have become the talk of the HR world.
+With the changes in workforce profile, preferences, and priorities, organizations need to adapt their employee reward and recognition strategies.

 As per statistics, in the year 2002, 84% of the organizations made use of the employee rewards and recognition strategy to motivate the employees which grew to 87% in the recently concluded year.

 Let’s take a peek at the most likely trends in employee rewards and recognition in 2020:

 Research has shown that employees prefer great experience over material gifts when being rewarded at work.
 Employees, no longer wish to receive any merchandise or cash as rewards.
 They are looking to explore new activities that are memorable and drive enjoyment.

 For instance, many organizations are considering offering international vacations as reward for their employees.
 Experiential rewards are likely to offer greater employee satisfaction and motivation.